About the Author

 - My report titled The Strategic Implications of Hypersonic Missiles was among the sources of an academic article by the Royal Norwegian Naval Academy (link, see page 85).

-- My article on drone swarms was quoted in a study titled Partially Automated Combat Units: Impact on Combat Technology and Tactics of Land Forces published on Armis et Litteris, a publication of the Theresian Military Academy of the Austrian Armed Forces.
+- My article on drone swarms was quoted in a study titled (translated from German) Partially Automated Combat Units: Impact on Combat Technology and Tactics of Land Forces published on Armis et Litteris, a publication of the Theresian Military Academy of the Austrian Armed Forces (link).

 - My article on the geopolitics of the Eastern Mediterranean was quoted in an academic book titled Aspects of the Energy Union: Application and Effects of European Energy Policies in SE Europe and Eastern Mediterranean edited by Michalis Mathioulakis, Academic Director of the Greek Energy Forum.